JohnOCFII/RailCore/slicers/PrusaSlicer/README.md

 The included PrusaSlicer config file creates a configuration suitable for the RailCore 300ZL/300ZLT.
 Use the `File --> Import Config Bundle` menu option to import this configuration.
 You will likely need to rename and save the imported configuration files in the Printer, Filament, and Print Settings areas.

+I recommend using the `Expert` Setting, which is available in the upper-right corner of the PrusaSlicer window.
+The `Simple` and `Advanced` options hide some settings.

 The profile has two things to note:

 - The start GCODE includes a two-stage startup.